New Beginner V-Drum Kits From Roland

 There is no shortage of drum kits available for beginners – from the full size, full noise ‘shells and skins’ of an acoustic drum kit to the space saving, low noise convenience of electronic drum kits.
 Choosing the right kit is usually a compromise between quality and price, particularly when you’re starting out.
 You’re perhaps nervous at spending out hugely on a new hobby, but know that if you buy something and it falls apart you’ll likely give up.

-So when Roland introduces two kits for the entry-level drummer starting at £399, you know they’re coming with the same quality, history and technical excellence as everything else which bears that famous name.
+So when Roland introduces two kits for the entry-level drummer, you know they’re coming with the same quality, history and technical excellence as everything else which bears that famous name.

 Roland are calling the TD-1 series a “V-Drums Quality kit for Practice, Learning, and Fun.”
 Essentially, they have taken the technologies, playability, durability and strong sound quality from their flagship V-Drums brand of electronic drums and made them available in an entry-level price kit.

 Although the kit is designed with the beginner in mind, the filtered-down technologies make it a great practice kit for accomplished drummers who perhaps need a second kit for home or the studio.
 The TD-1K has been meticulously designed to be compact, which minimises the amount of floorspace required and lends it a degree of portability.
 Interestingly, Roland has also demonstrated its commitment to supporting young learners by producing the only electronic kit in this price bracket that can be height adjusted.
 This means children as young as three can learn to play the drums, without the associated noise and space required by an acoustic or larger electronic kit.